joedrago/colorist/ext/avif/ext/aom/README.md

 ### Microsoft Visual Studio builds

 Building the AV1 codec library in Microsoft Visual Studio is supported.
-Visual Studio 2015 (14.0) or later is required.
 The following example demonstrates generating projects and a solution for the Microsoft IDE:

 ~~~
     # This does not require a bash shell; command.exe is fine.
     $ cmake path/to/aom -G "Visual Studio 15 2017"
 ~~~

-NOTE: The build system targets Windows 7 or later by compiling files with `-D_WIN32_WINNT=0x0601`.

 ### Xcode builds